Recommended for you:

 What You Should Do to Help

-If you notice that your dog is acting lethargic or isn't tolerating his usual levels of exercise, it's important not to force him to run.
-Follow his cues, and allow him to stop playing or cut his walk short if necessary.
-Keep a close eye on him, watching for other serious symptoms.
+If you notice that your dog is acting lethargic or isn't tolerating their usual levels of exercise, it's important not to force them to run.
+Follow his cues, and allow them to stop playing or cut his walk short if necessary.
+Keep a close eye on them, watching for other serious symptoms.
 If you notice any other worrisome behaviors, you should contact your veterinarian right away.
 If your dog doesn't show any other symptoms, wait a day or two.
 If your pup's energy doesn't improve or his condition worsens, contact your vet.
-That being said, if he shows extreme symptoms, such as fainting or collapse, get him to an emergency clinic immediately.
+That being said, if they show extreme symptoms, such as fainting or collapse, get them to an emergency clinic immediately.

 Diagnosing Your Dog